eznewo/backup/README.md

 	mkdir /home/ez/backups/mywebsite.com/{daily,weekly,monthly}
 ```

+### Generating ssh key
-### For the cron to work with out the password entry since it become automate
+For the cron to work with out the password entry since it become automate

 ```bash
 	# ssh-keygen -t rsa